preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/tokens-in-emails/index.rst

 + {{DocumentTitle}}
 + {{ReadReceiptUrl}}

-In the **Send for Approval** e-mails, which is both the e-mails sent to the approver, and the e-mails sent to the author, this token is supported in Subject:
+In the (Document) **Send for Approval** e-mails, which is both the e-mails sent to the approver, and the e-mails sent to the author, this token is supported in Subject:

 + {{Name}}